Are Laboratory-Grown Diamonds Ethical?

 1. What is the correct label for a diamond manufactured in a laboratory?

-Lab-grown or lab-created are the correct labels and any diamond that has been manufactured in a laboratory must be clearly identified and labelled as such.
+Laboratory-grown or laboratory-created are the correct labels and any diamond that has been manufactured in a laboratory must be clearly identified and labelled as such.
 It must not be misleading nor mistaken for a natural diamond.
-Usually jewellers and workshops handling both naturals and lab-created stones will keep the lab-grown diamonds in a separate room or part of the building to make sure there is no confusion and stones do not get mixed up by accident.
+Usually jewellers and workshops handling both naturals and laboratory-created stones will keep the laboratory-grown diamonds in a separate room or part of the building to make sure there is no confusion and stones do not get mixed up by accident.
+Like many certified natural diamonds, laboratory-grown diamonds also have a serial number laser inscribed on their girdles and will start with LGXXX for lab-grown.
+This is usually only visible through microscope.

-Synthetic diamonds: These are the same as lab-grown diamonds.
+Synthetic diamonds: These are the same as laboratory-grown diamonds.
 They have the same properties as natural diamonds and they are manufactured in a laboratory.
 You can use this label but people find this confusing because it is closely associated with the word simulant which is very different.
-Lab-grown or lab-created is just plain, easy to understand and does not cause confusion.
+Laboratory-grown or lab-created is just plain, easy to understand and does not cause confusion.

-Artifical diamonds: These are the same as lab-grown diamonds and, again, like synthetic diamonds you can use this to refer to lab-grown diamonds but sometimes it can be mistaken for simulant diamonds.
+Artifical diamonds: These are the same as laboratory-grown diamonds and, again, like synthetic diamonds you can use this to refer to laboratory-grown diamonds but sometimes it can be mistaken for simulant diamonds.

 Simulant diamonds: A diamond simulant or imitation is a stone that mimics the appearance of a diamond.
 They imitate real diamonds eg. cubic zirconia or moissanite.
 They do not share the same physical or chemical properties of a natural diamond.

-2. Do lab-grown diamonds look the same as natural diamonds?
+2. Do laboratory-grown diamonds look the same as natural diamonds?

 The more common HPHT diamond formation process begins with a small diamond seed crystal that is placed into a growth chamber.
 The diamond seed is exposed to intense pressure around 870,000 pounds per square inch and intense heat of around 1300-1600 degrees celsius.
 Within the capsule, a carbon starting material, such as graphite, dissolves in a molten flux consisting of metals such as iron (Fe), nickel (Ni) or cobalt (Co), which lowers the temperature and pressure needed for diamond growth.
 In this environment, consequently, a diamond begins to form around the seed.